Begitdj/SimpleTelegramBot/README.md

 3.Create bot using bot father and copy token
 4.Statt SimpleBot.py and paste your token
 5.Trying to send messages to your bot
-# No working?
-Open new `issue`
-# Requirement
-Brain
-Python 3
 # To work in a group, the bot needs
 Administrator has rights so he can read messages
 # Commands
 /start - type hello message
-/stop - using unknown methods bot.dead to crash script message - just send random message and bot repeate this
+message - just send random message and bot repeate this